Printable output page

 What is a print-ready passport photo?

-It is a prepared image sheet designed for printing passport-size photos rather than for digital-only submission.
+It is a prepared image sheet designed for passport photo printing online or through a local shop rather than for digital-only submission.

 Can I print it at home?